New York Yankees vs Detroit Tigers - September 12, 2019 Recap

 ''We hope it is minor, but we want to get it checked out.''

-Happ entered Thursday with a 15 1/3 inning scoreless streak and pitched shutout ball until the fifth, when Dawel Lugo hit a two-run homer with two outs.
-Christin Stewart singled and Boone brought in Chad Green (4-4), who allowed one run over 2 1/3 innings against the team that drafted him in 2013.
-The Yankees said after the game that Happ had left biceps tendinitis and would return to New York to be examined.
+Happ pitched shutout ball until the fifth, when Dawel Lugo hit a two-run homer with two outs.
+Christin Stewart singled and Boone brought in Chad Green (4-4), who allowed one run over 2 1/3 innings.
+The Yankees said Happ had left biceps tendinitis.

 ''It has been an issue for the last few starts - maybe the last three to five,'' Happ said. ''It's something I've been able to pitch through, but hopefully we can find something so I can get in my work in between starts.''

-The Yankees hit six homers Tuesday but lost 12-11 to the Tigers.
-In Thursday's opener, they went deep twice and won.

-Luke Voit put the Yankees ahead in the first with his first home run since July 22, a two-run drive off Matt Boyd (8-11).
-Voit became the sixth Yankees player with 20 homers, one shy of the team record set in 2009.
-Voit had three hits and three RBIs for the Yankees, who have 278 homers this season.

-Boyd (8-11) gave up four runs - three earned - three hits and four walks in five innings.
-He has allowed 38 homers, four short of Denny McLain's franchise record of 42, set in 1966.
+Luke Voit also homered for the Yankees in the first game.
+Detroit's Matthew Boyd (8-11) gave up two earned runs, three hits and four walks in five innings.

-''I missed one pitch and made a couple bad decisions on what to throw,'' Boyd said. ''When you make mistakes to those guys, they hit them out of the park.''

-Cameron Maybin hit a two-run double in a three-run seventh and Didi Gregorius had a two-run triple in a three-run eighth.

 TRAINER'S ROOM

-Yankees: Heller had Tommy John surgery on April 6 last year and had a 0.66 ERA in 13 2/3 innings over 11 appearances during a minor league injury rehabilitation assignment. ...
+Yankees: RHP Ben Heller pitched in the opener, his first big league appearance since Oct.
+1, 2017.
+Heller had Tommy John surgery on April 6 last year. ...
 New York reinstated LHP Stephen Tarpley (left elbow) from the IL.

 Tigers: UT Niko Goodrum (groin) and CF JaCoby Jones (wrist) are both expected to miss the rest of the season.